-The smallpox vaccine Smallpox Vaccine In the United States, routine vaccination with the smallpox vaccine was stopped in 1972 because smallpox had been eliminated in the United States.
-The last known case in the world occurred in... read more is not made from the smallpox virus.
-Instead, the vaccine contains live vaccinia virus, which is related to the viruses that cause monkeypox Monkeypox Monkeypox is caused by the monkeypox virus, which is related to the smallpox virus and causes a similar, but usually milder illness.
-(See also Overview of Viral Infections.)
-Where monkeypox... read more and smallpox.
+The smallpox vaccine Prevention Smallpox is a highly contagious, very deadly disease caused by the variola virus.
+The disease is now considered eliminated.
+There have been no cases of smallpox since 1977.
+People can acquire... read more is not made from the smallpox virus.
+Instead, the vaccine contains live vaccinia virus, which is related to the viruses that cause mpox Mpox (Monkeypox) Mpox is caused by the monkeypox virus, which is related to the smallpox virus and causes a similar, but usually milder, illness.
+Mpox is caused by the monkeypox virus, which is related to the... read more and smallpox.
 There are 2 smallpox vaccines licensed in the United States:

 ACAM2000 is a live vaccinia virus that reproduces in the person who receives it.
 Vaccination with vaccinia virus causes a mild infection and protects people against smallpox.

 JYNNEOS is a live but weakened (attenuated) vaccinia virus that does not reproduce in the person who receives it.
-It is approved for prevention of both smallpox and monkeypox.
+It is approved for prevention of both smallpox and mpox.

 ACAM2000 vaccine is given with a special type of needle dipped in reconstituted vaccine.
 The needle is rapidly jabbed 15 times in an area about 5 mm in diameter and with sufficient force to draw a trace of blood.
 If vaccination is successful, a blister develops at the vaccination site within about 7 days.
 The vaccine site is covered with a dressing to prevent spread of the vaccine virus to other body sites or to close contacts.
 Fever, muscle aches, and a general ill feeling are common the week after vaccination.
 Vaccination with ACAM2000 can be helpful up to 7 days after exposure to smallpox, but it is more effective the sooner it is given.